SPMTH/DBSPM/README.md

 - `example/`:
   A folder with the example of how to use the package.

+- `brstm_example/`':
+  A folder with the example of how to use the package with stm and brstm calculations.

 - `scripts/vaspfz`:
   A script to automate a Force spectroscopy with VASP to fit the FDBM parameters.